Christine Evans

 E-mail: christine.evans@rwi.lu.se

-She has considerable first-hand experience working with, and the interviewing of, victims of human rights violations, including in relation to monitoring of arbitrary detentions, extra-judicial executions, torture, SGBV and attacks against human rights defenders.
+She has first-hand experience working with, and the interviewing of, victims of human rights violations, including in relation to the monitoring of arbitrary detentions, extra-judicial executions, torture, SGBV and attacks against human rights defenders.

-She holds an LLM from Lund University and a PhD in Public International Law from the London School of Economics and Social Science.
+She holds an LLM from Lund University and a PhD in Public International Law from the London School of Economics and Political Science.
 Her book on ‘The Right to Reparation in International Law for Victims of Armed Conflict’ was published by Cambridge University Press in 2012.
 She has also published various chapters on human rights mechanisms in books by Oxford University Press and Routledge among others.

 She regularly gives lectures, trainings and presentations to various stakeholders, including parliamentarians, judges, academics, masters’ students, representatives of CSOs and indigenous organisations, UN Agencies and the Inter-American Commission on Human Rights.